-In this paper, we present Chain-of-Thought(CoT)-Self-Instruct, a method that both (i) uses reasoning to help create high quality synthetic data; and (ii) self-filters the created data to only keep the highest quality ones, see \autoref{fig:pipeline}.
-We show the efficacy of this approach for creating both verifiable reasoning data and non-verifiable instruction following tasks, where in both cases using Chain-of-Thought (CoT) to help {\em generate the examples} outperforms those generated without CoT.
-To curate high quality verifiable data we introduce Answer-Consistency, which discards examples where the CoT-Self-Instruct-generated answer does not match the majority vote solution of the LLM, with the assumption that those examples are either incorrectly labeled or too difficult.
-For non-verifiable data we use the recent Rejecting Instruction Preferences (RIP) \citep{yu2025rip} method which measures the quality of prompts based on the distribution of reward model scores from LLM solutions.
+In this paper, we present Chain-of-Thought(CoT)-Self-Instruct, a method that both (i) uses reasoning to help create high-quality synthetic data; and (ii) self-filters the created data to only keep the highest quality ones; see \autoref{fig:pipeline}.
+Reasoning with CoT allows the model to analyze the given few-shot examples and plan the \emph{generation of challenging examples}, while ensuring their logical validity.
+We show the efficacy of this approach for creating both verifiable reasoning data and non-verifiable instruction following tasks, where in both cases using CoT outperforms those generated without CoT.
+To curate high-quality verifiable data, we introduce Answer-Consistency, whereby we first create both a synthetic instruction and a target answer.
+Then we discard examples where this target answer does not match the majority vote solution of the LLM, with the assumption that those examples are either incorrectly labeled or too difficult.
+For non-verifiable data, we use the recent Rejecting Instruction Preferences (RIP) \citep{yu2025rip} method, which measures the quality of instructions based on the distribution of reward model scores assigned to sampled LLM responses.
 In both cases, filtering provides further gains.
-For reasoning tasks, CoT-Self-Instruct generated training data outperforms Self-Instruct and existing datasets such as s1k \citep{muennighoff2025s1} and OpenMathReasoning \citep{moshkov2025aimo} across MATH500, AMC23, AIME24 and GPQA-Diamond.
-For non-reasoning tasks, it outperforms human data from WildChat \citep{zhao2024wildchat} and Self-Instruct, whether filtered or not, on both AlpacaEval 2 and ArenaHard.
-Overall, models trained with CoT-Self-Instruct generated training data provided the best results of the methods we tested.
+For reasoning tasks, CoT-Self-Instruct generated training data outperforms Self-Instruct and existing curated datasets such as s1k \citep{muennighoff2025s1} and OpenMathReasoning \citep{moshkov2025aimo} when the trained LLM is evaluated on MATH500, AMC23, AIME24 and GPQA-Diamond.
+For non-verifiable tasks, it outperforms human data from WildChat \citep{zhao2024wildchat} and Self-Instruct synthetic data, whether filtered or not, on both the AlpacaEval 2 and ArenaHard benchmarks.
+Overall, models trained with CoT-Self-Instruct generated training data provided the best results among the methods we tested.

-\if 0 Although these proposed methods have enhanced the Self-Instruct recipe, the process of generating high-quality synthetic data and optimizing its use in both reasoning and non-reasoning tasks remains insufficiently understood.
-In this paper, we systematically investigate how models can autonomously generate high-quality synthetic data to significantly enhance their capabilities during the post-training stage of large language models (LLMs).
-Specifically, we examine strategies for effectively utilizing LLMs as prompt generators, filtering high-quality data from the generated synthetic data, and evaluating the final performance when employing this synthetic data. \fi